 Helen A. Sklar has practiced exclusively in the field of immigration and nationality law since 1985.
 She has worked in non-profit community agencies, immigration law clinics, and volunteer programs.
 She ran her own immigration practice from 1991 to 2009 during which she represented hundreds of non-citizens in deportation, removal, citizenship, ...
 Read More

-Taiyyeba Safri Skomra is certified as a specialist in Immigration and Nationality Law by the State Bar of California Board of Legal Specialization.
-She has been recognized as a “Rising Star” by Super Lawyers for the years 2010 – 2012, and 2015 – 2017.
-Ms. Skomra served as a team ...
+Taiyyeba Safri Skomra is a Certified Specialist in Immigration and Nationality Law, State Bar of California Board of Legal Specialization.
+She has been recognized as a “Rising Star” by Super Lawyers for the years 2010 – 2012, and 2015 – 2018.
+Ms. Skomra served as a team leader within the ...
 Read More

 Amy Prokop Lenhert has expertise in a broad range immigration matters and is a Certified Specialist in Immigration and Nationality Law, State Bar of California Board of Legal Specialization.
 She has successfully litigated cases before the U.S. Court of Appeals for the Ninth Circuit, and the U.S. District Courts of ...
 Read More